Lithuania–Poland relations: Modern times

 On 28 July 2020, Poland, Lithuania and Ukraine entered into a new international collaboration format known as the "Lublin Triangle".
 It was signed in the city of Lublin, eastern Poland, by the Foreign Ministers of Poland, Lithuania and Ukraine: Jacek Czaputowicz, Linas Linkevičius and Dmytro Kuleba respectively.
 The cooperation will not only concern defense issues but will also involve strengthening economic cooperation, trade, and tourism between the three countries.
 A joint declaration on the creation of the Lublin triangle stressed the importance of intensifying the cooperation between the EU, NATO, and the Eastern Partnership and paying special attention to the development of the Three Seas Initiative.

 On 17 September 2021, Polish and Lithuanian Prime Ministers Mateusz Morawiecki and Ingrida Šimonytė signed an agreement on bilateral cooperation after attending an intergovernmental meeting in Warsaw.
 The Polish PM stated that "This is a further step towards closer economic, commercial, business and investment ties" between Poland and Lithuania which is very important considering the current geopolitical challenges faced by the two nations.
 The talks also covered such key areas as energy, climate, culture, science and education.

+On 26 November 2022, a Lublin Triangle format meeting between the Prime Ministers of Poland, Lithuania and Ukraine was held in Kyiv.
+In a joint statement the leaders stressed the role of the Lublin Triangle in "consolidating international support for Ukraine in countering Russia's armed aggression", "confirmed their readiness to continue active cooperation in restoring the territorial integrity and sovereignty of Ukraine within its internationally recognized borders", "condemned systemic war crimes committed by Russia's forces in regions of Ukraine" and "confirmed the further importance of trilateral cooperation in such areas as: military and defense cooperation using NATO and the EU potential".

 Diaspora

-According to census data from 2011, there were 200,317 Poles living in Lithuania and 7,863 Lithuanians living in Poland.
+According to census data from 2011, there were 200,317 Poles living in Lithuania and 7,863 Lithuanians living in Poland, however, according to the Lithuanian embassy in Poland, the estimated number of Lithuanian inhabitants in Poland is about 15,000.

+the European Union and NATO

+Both countries became members of the European Union in 2004.
+Poland joined NATO in 1999.
+Lithuania joined NATO in 2004.